akoidan/node-db-migration/README.md

 ## To get started:
  - npm install `node-db-migration`
  - create the directory with sql migrations somewhere.
-You can configure it with `directoryWithScripts`
  - put all `.sql` migration files there and name them as `date-name.sql`, e.g. `201705231245-add-pets-table.sql`.
-You can configure date format it with `dateFormat`.
-For available formats see [moment documentation](https://momentjs.com/docs/#/parsing/string-format/)
  - integrate the code bellow into your project:

 ### mysql: